PrestonRivera/GatorCLI/README.md

 # Gator CLI

-- A multi-user CLI tool for aggregating RSS feeds and veiwing the posts.
+- A multi-user CLI tool for aggregating RSS feeds and viewing the posts.

 ## Motivation